palaviv/walkdir/docs/index.rst

 Examples
 ========

-Here are some simple examples of the module being used to explore the contents of its own source tree::
+Here are some examples of the module being used to explore the contents of its own source tree::

     >>> from walkdir import filtered_walk, dir_paths, all_paths, file_paths